Danny Flores

-Daniel Flores (July 11, 1929 – September 19, 2006), also known by his stage name Chuck Rio, was an American rock and roll saxophonist.
-He is best remembered for his self-penned song "Tequila", which he recorded with The Champs, and which reached number one on the Billboard Hot 100.
+Daniel Flores (July 11, 1929 – September 19, 2006), also known by his stage name Chuck Rio, was an American Rock and roll saxophonist.
+He is best remembered for his self-penned song "Tequila", which he recorded with The Champs, the band of which he was a member at the time, and which reached number one on the Billboard Hot 100.

 Biography

-Flores was born in Santa Paula, California and grew up in Long Beach.
+Of Mexican heritage, Flores was born in Santa Paula, California, and grew up in Long Beach.
 He was interested in the guitar from an early age, first performing at church and family gatherings.
 At 14, however, Flores switched to the saxophone, forming his first band, the 3-D Ranch Boys.
 Emulating the rasping sounds of tenor saxophonist Vido Musso, Flores played a variety of music genres - jazz, country, pop, and blues - to cater to his hard-going blue-collar clientele.
 Much to Flores's amusement, he has remarked, during this early stage of his career, he was commonly called the "Mexican Hillbilly".
 In the early 1950s, Flores recorded vocals for small Pasadena-based record labels, before signing to Modern Records/RPM Records, and releasing his earliest rock and roll material.